grixprotocol/calypso/README.md

 Calypso framework is built on a modular architecture that consists of:

-1. **Strategy Layer**: Core trading logic reinforced with structured options strategies products.
+1. **Strategy Layer**: Core trading logic reinforced with structured derivatives strategies products.
-2. **Protocol Adapters**: Interfaces with various DeFi options protocols
+2. **Protocol Adapters**: Interfaces with various DeFi derivatives protocols
 3. **Agent Framework**: Customizable trading agents that execute strategies
 4. **Analytics Engine**: Performance monitoring and reporting